philippebaron4152/APC523-Final-Project/lammps/doc/src/pair_ilp_graphene_hbn.rst

 The BNCH.ILP potential file provided with LAMMPS (see the potentials directory) are parameterized for *metal* units.
-You can use this potential with any LAMMPS units, but you would need to create your own custom BNCH.ILP potential file with coefficients listed in the appropriate units, if your simulation does not use *metal* units.
+You can use this potential with any LAMMPS units, but you would need to create your BNCH.ILP potential file with coefficients listed in the appropriate units, if your simulation does not use *metal* units.

 Related commands